-15. Managers will ensure that all lasers (except those of low power Class 1 and laser pointers of Class 21) are registered with the College Laser Safety Officer by completing the College's 'Registration of Laser' form (see Appendix 4).
-Any person wishing to bring a laser of Class 3 or 4 onto College premises, either by purchase, loan or transfer, must obtain written authorisation from the College Laser Safety Officer, at least 3 weeks prior to the delivery/arrival date.
+- 15. Managers will ensure that all lasers (except those of low power Class 1 and laser pointers of Class 21) are registered with the College Laser Safety Officer by completing the College's 'Registration of Laser' form (see Appendix 4).
+Any person wishing to bring a laser of Class 3 or 4 onto College premises, either by purchase, loan or transfer, must obtain written authorisation from the College Laser Safety Officer. - 16.
+Where a laser is to be purchased, this permission must be sought no less than 3 weeks before the order is placed.
+Where a laser is to be transferred from another establishment, this permission must be sought no less than 3 weeks before the recipient formally agrees to the transfer.
+This time period will allow the College Laser Safety Officer to assess any safety requirements of the laser.